Skip to main content

 Verifying Correct Contract Behavior

 After calling your installed contract, you can verify that the contract behaved as expected by observing the associated change in global state.
 Depending on how your contract functions, this can have different meanings and results.
-If we use our donation contract from the basic smart contract tutorial, the NCTL process would have the following flow:
+If we use our counter contract from the basic counter contract tutorial, the NCTL process would have the following flow:

-1. Send a Deploy to install the "Donation" smart contract.
+1. Send a Transaction to install the "Counter" smart contract.

-3. Interact with the installed contract using an additional Deploy that calls one or several of the entry points.
-For example, calling the donate entry point to donate an amount to the fundraising purse.
+3. Interact with the installed contract package using an additional Transaction that calls one or several of the entry points.
+For example, calling the increment entry point to increase the counter by one.

 4. Verify the associated change in global state.
-Namely, an increase in the balance of the fundraising purse.
+Namely, an increase in the counter.